 “Make allowance for each other’s faults, and forgive anyone who offends you.
 Remember, the Lord forgave you, so you must forgive others.”
 Colossians 3:13 NLT

-If we were all to live up to Paul’s instructions in his letter to the Colossians, what a great year we would all have!
+If we were all to live up to those instructions Paul gave in his letter to the Colossians, what a great year we would all have.